alphagov/govuk-developer-docs/source/manual/github-access.html.md

 If you're a content designer, your request should go through Zendesk (see [example ticket](https://govuk.zendesk.com/agent/tickets/5297731/events)).

 If you're an engineer or contractor, ask your tech lead to follow the steps below.
-If you don't have a tech lead, ask in the [Technical 2nd Line Slack channel](https://gds.slack.com/archives/CADKZN519) for them to add you.
+If you don't have a tech lead, [ask someone in Senior Tech](https://groups.google.com/a/digital.cabinet-office.gov.uk/g/govuk-senior-tech-members/members) to add you.
 You must state:

 - your role
 - which team you're in
 - your GitHub handle
+- which GitHub team(s) you should join ([see list](#teams-in-alphagov)
 - why you need access

 ## Granting GitHub access